ALeggeUp/confagrid/docs/README.md

-# About
+# About (Confagrid Docs)

-This is repo contains the source files of my personal jekyll based blog.
+This folder contains the source files of the Confagrid Docs.
-The theme is based on [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) by Dean Attali.

-❓ **If you like my customization, start with cloning the origin repository by Dean and follow his readme article!**

-I contribute to his repository and try to create PRs for all the changes I did.
-Chances are good that these PRs are already merged...
+The published docs are located at [http://github.aleggeup.com/confagrid/](http://github.aleggeup.com/confagrid/).

+...

 ## ⚠️ Note: github-pages compatibility ⚠️